 When was the last time you loaded up your vehicle and had a proper Fall/Autumn road trip through the Rocky Mountains?
 We know that Colorado used to be a hidden treasure chest of precious metals, but today most of that treasure has been cashed in.
-In fact, many of Colorado’s ghost towns and mining areas have been raided and picked over by looters, who have literally taken everything, including the stuff that was nailed down (like kitchen sinks).
+In fact, many of Colorado’s ghost towns and mining areas have been raided and picked over by looters.
+And we mean these folks have literally taken everything, including the stuff that was nailed down (like doors and kitchen sinks).

-But don’t you worry, there are still a few closely guarded secrets that Colorado holds for those with a trusty vehicle, legs of steel (if you plan on biking or hiking) and an adventurous spirit.
-In celebration of the change of seasons, we present six of Colorado’s best-hidden treasures for leaf-peeping and all-out adventure, but let’s just keep them between us, shall we?
+But don’t you worry, there are still a few closely guarded secrets that Colorado holds for those with a trusty vehicle, legs of steel (if you plan on biking or hiking), and an adventurous spirit.
+In celebration of the change of seasons, we present six of Colorado’s best-hidden treasures for “leaf-peepers” and all-out adventurers.
+But let’s just keep these between us, shall we?

 Pay Your Respects